SxC97/Yabai-Spaces/README.md

 ## Installation Instructions

-Download the yabai.1d.sh file and drop into the Bitbar plugin folder.
-For a more indepth guide, check out the [wiki](https://github.com/SxC97/Yabai-Spaces/wiki)!
+Download the yabai.1d.sh file and drop it into the Bitbar plugin folder.
+For a more in-depth guide, check out the [wiki](https://github.com/SxC97/Yabai-Spaces/wiki)!

 ## Known issues

  * when switching spaces, no windows on the newly focused space are selected.
 Requires clicking to start interacting with said window.
 This is due to calling the `open 'bitbar://refreshPlugin?name=yabai.1d.sh'` command.
-The Bitbar application takes focus when called and doesnt return focus to a window in the new space.
-Have not found a way to circumvent this.
+The Bitbar application takes focus when called and doesn't return focus to a window in the new space.
+Have not found a way to circumvent this yet.
 Suggestions welcome!

  * Plugin displays "Updating..." text when switching spaces.
 I believe this is possible to [fix](https://github.com/matryer/bitbar/issues/545) but I have not managed to get this to work.